 For the volunteer area, I chose to become a member of the Green team.
 This is a student-led initiative that strives for school sustainability.

 This is something I am extremely passionate about, because I see the ground we stand on being carelessly destroyed by litter and other unsustainable actions.
 It was an opportunity for me to voice my opinions on this concerning issue and contribute ideas on how I think we can recycle or better use the natural resources of our planet.

 As my physical recreation, I chose rowing and my training through to the next season.
 This was a new sport for me and one I very much enjoy.
 I saw this an opportunity to further develop my rowing technique and general fitness.
-During the holidays I went on a hike with my family and I decided to use this experience as my adventurous journey.
-It was completely different when contrasting hiking with my friends during the Bronze award, and then hiking with my family during the Silver award.
+During the holidays I went on a hike with my family and I decided to use this experience as my Adventurous Journey.
+It was completely different when contrasting hiking with my friends during the Bronze Award, and then hiking with my family during the Silver Award.
 My family enjoys being active outdoors and this experience was successful in strengthening this passion.

-I believe that Duke of Ed provides very important skills that employees search for.
+I believe that The Duke of Ed provides very important skills that employees search for.
 When I recently applied for a job, I felt confident in having this achievement documented on my resumé.
-I was given the job and believe that Duke of Ed contributed in my success.
+I was given the job and believe that The Duke of Ed contributed in my success.

 What were the most memorable parts of your Award experience?